abhyaambati/text-drift-analyzer/README.md

 ## Project Layout 📁
 ```
 llm-drift-analyzer/
 ├── drift_analyzer.py            # The brains of the operation
 ├── dashboard.py                 # Your visual command center
 ├── sample_data_generator.py     # Your testing buddy
 ├── test_drift_analyzer.py       # Quality control
 ├── requirements.txt             # All the good stuff you need
 └── README.md
 ```

 ## Want to Help? 🤝

 We'd love your input!
 Feel free to submit a Pull Request.

-This project is licensed under the MIT License - see the LICENSE file for the details.
+For any questions or collaborations, please reach out to either of the team members.

+## Team 👥

+This project was developed by:
+- **Abhya Reddy Ambati**
+- **Rajiv Kalyan Chilla**

+Together, we combined our expertise in machine learning, data science, and software engineering to create this comprehensive drift analysis tool.